You'll feel like the king of the court, wielding your giant smoked turkey leg like a scepter.

 Course.
 Lunch.
 Dinner.
 Entree.

 Makes.
 2 drumsticks of which Mickey would be proud.
 For more drums, increase the quantity of the brine, but not the time.

 Takes.
 10 minutes of preparation, 24 hours to cure, 90 minutes to cook.

 2 large turkey drumsticks, about 1 pound each

 1 cup distilled water

 1) Cure.
 Dissolve the salt, Prague powder #1, and the sugar in the water and then pour it in a 1 gallon zipper bag.
 Add the meat and refrigerate in the cure for about 24 hours, and not much longer or it can get too salty.
+While they are curing, move them them around a bit a few times to make sure all parts are covered with the liquid.
 You can then take them out of the cure and hold them in the fridge uncooked for a day or two until you're ready to cook, but I wouldn't push beyond that.

 2) Rinse.
 Remove the meat, rinse it so the exterior will not be too salty, and pat the skin dry with a paper towel.